 The Organization has adopted the accounting standard related to uncertainties in income taxes.
 The Organization evaluates uncertain tax positions through its review of the source of revenue to identify unrelated business income and certain other matters, including those which may affect its tax exempt status.
 Management believes their estimates related to income tax uncertainties are appropriate based on the current facts and circumstances.
-The Organization is subject to examination by a major tax jurisdiction back to 2017.
+The Organization is subject to examination by a major tax jurisdiction back to the year ended June 30, 2017.